mikrono/tModLoaderWiki_kr_ko/Localization.md

 If you are using inheritance, you only need to do this in the base class and can even override it again in child classes if a specific child class needs a different localization.
 See [Adding Localizable Properties](#adding-localizable-properties) for how to add extra localizations to your content, beyond the default properties provided by tModLoader.

 ## String Formatting
 Modders can use [string formatting](https://learn.microsoft.com/en-us/dotnet/api/system.string.format?view=net-7.0#insert-a-string) to leave places in translations for text to be filled in when used.
 This is a normal feature of c#.
 Modders can use the `string.Format` method or `Language.GetTextValue` overloads to use string formatting.
+The [Placeholders section](https://github.com/tModLoader/tModLoader/wiki/Contributing-Localization#placeholders) has more info on this.

+## Pluralization
+When using placeholders for numbers, such as in `{0} minutes ago`, you'll run into issues in English when the number is exactly 1.
+When the number is 1, the text should say "1 minute ago" instead of "1 minutes ago".
+This issue can be solved with pluralization.
+The [Plurals section](https://github.com/tModLoader/tModLoader/wiki/Contributing-Localization#plurals) has more info on this feature.

 ## Chat Tags
 Color and item icons can be added to localization values using [Chat Tags](https://terraria.wiki.gg/wiki/Chat#Tags).
 Find `ExampleTooltipsItem` in [ExampleMod's localization files](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Localization/en-US.hjson) for an example of this.